jorgebucaran/hyperapp/docs/concepts/actions.md

 ### Example
 In the following example you see that the `inputActions` can be 'reused' across parts of the actions tree because it get's the part that is relevant for that particular `substate`.

-The `view`-property on the state is not touched because the result of `inputActions.setValue` which is 'mounted' on `actions.loginForm.username` and `actions.loginForm.password` is being merged with the path `state.loginForm.username` and respectively `state.loginForm.password`.
+The property `state.view` is not touched because the result of `inputActions.setValue` which is 'mounted' on `actions.loginForm.username` and `actions.loginForm.password` is being (shallow) merged with the paths `state.loginForm.username` and respectively `state.loginForm.password`.

 ```js
 const state = {